Skip to content

 inState<Error> {

-on<RetryLoadingAction> { action, state ->
+on<RetryLoadingAction> { action ->

-// For a single line statement it's ok to keep logic inside the block instead
+// For a single-line statement it's OK to keep logic inside the block instead

 state.override { Loading }